onopko/delayDo/README.md

 	});
 	```

-4. Resume the timer.
+4. Resume the delayDo timer.
 It calls a function from the queue one by one at regular intervals:

 	```javascript
 	$.delayDo.resume({